YuzhuGao/YuzhuGao.github.io/resume.md

 - Supervised the student union work and provided suggestions for the work of the student union,28 in total.

 `2014-2017`
-__Commissary in charge of publicity__, Beijing Normal University Board of Student Union
+__Commissary in charge of Publicity__, Beijing Normal University Board of Student Union

 - Designed and ran A/B tests

 `2014-2015`
-__Minister of the operation department__, School of Government Student Union
+__Minister of the Publicity Department__, School of Government Student Union

 - Took charge of all publicity work of the college, managed four departments, 58 people.
 Got the teacher's approval and won the "Excellent Student Leader".

 `2014-2015`
-__Minister of the operation department__, Junior Achievement Association
+__Minister of the Operation Department__, Junior Achievement Association

 - Successfully held "walk into CHINA YOUTH TRAVEL SERVICE", "career start", etc.